-The City works closely with the Chattanooga Regional Homeless Coalition (CRHC), the regional Continuum of Care for the area, in addressing the needs of homeless persons.
-Furthermore, the City has provided CDBG resources to supplement Continuum of Care initiatives.
-The City also provides CDBG and City general funds for the coordinated entry referral process and organization operations.
-The Office of Homelessness and Supportive Housing, which was initially established to address homelessness among veterans, has expanded in the types of individuals it serves.
-It assists people experiencing homelessness who are not veterans through a partnership with the CRHC, and those served come from CRHC referrals.
+The City also works closely with the Chattanooga Regional Homeless Coalition (CRHC), the regional Continuum of Care for the area, in addressing the needs of homeless persons.
+CDBG funds provide resources to supplement Continuum of Care (CoC) initiatives, and City general funds are used for the coordinated entry referral process and organization operations.
+Through a partnership with the CRHC using referrals, the City's OHSH assists people experiencing homelessness who are not veterans.
+OHSH was initially established to address homelessness among veterans but has since expanded to serve different types of individuals.

-Efforts to tackle the issue of homelessness have been a focus in Chattanooga over the last few years, and the work to end homelessness continues.
-In the spring of 2018, the City of Chattanooga tasked Chattanooga's Interagency Council on Homelessness (CICH) with creating a community plan to reduce homelessness in the community.
+Ending homelessness in Chattanooga has been a focus over the last few years.
+In the spring of 2018, the City of Chattanooga tasked Chattanooga's Interagency Council on Homelessness (CICH) with creating a community plan to reduce homelessness in the area.
 In order to develop a plan that accelerated the community's progress towards reducing homelessness, a comprehensive analysis on the current state of homelessness in Chattanooga was needed to identify gaps, needs, and input into how the Chattanooga community could improve its approach to reducing homelessness.
-Through key informant interviews, planning sessions with key stakeholders, a public meeting, and secondary data analysis, the 2018 Chattanooga Community Action Plan was developed.
+The resulting 2018 Chattanooga Community Action Plan was developed using informant interviews, planning sessions with stakeholders, public meetings, and secondary data analysis.